-A presentation design should always identical so that a simple idea emerges and we can convey content in a complementary way.
+A presentation design should always be identical so that a simple idea emerges and we can convey content in a complementary way.

 We can see the PowerPoint slide master as the center of the presentation slides, in which such a uniform design is possible.
 In short: the slide master is nothing more than an individual design template.

 Basically, we create a slide master for using all other presentation slides without having to re-configure all designs and settings.

 In this way, we can ensure that, for example, the font and size, the color design, or placing a logo remains identical on each slide.
 We determined these settings once during the master slide creation.
 This saves you the boring step of designing each slide individually with the same formatting options.

 We can edit PowerPoint presentation slides either in normal mode or in the master slide view.
 To open the slide master, do the following-

 1 Open the View tab in the top bar of PowerPoint.

 2 In the Master Views group, select Slide Master.